Calling all Product Junkies. Before you even consider buying new products this spring you should clean out your stash to make room for the new.

-- Applicator bottles can be used to dilute shampoo with water and allows you to apply the shampoo directly to your scalp for those curlies who hate the stripping effects they have on their length.
-Also transfer oils that come in regular screw top or flip top bottles into applicator bottles to make them easier to use.
+- Applicator bottles can be used to dilute shampoo with water and allow you to apply the shampoo directly to your scalp for those curlies who hate the stripping effects they have on their length.
+Also, transfer oils that come in regular screw top or flip top bottles into applicator bottles to make them easier to use.

 - Jars can be repurposed to store your butter mixes and the labels and the gummy residue left behind can be removed using label solution.

-- Sample jars and bottles can be reused when travelling.
+- Sample jars and bottles can be reused when traveling.
 Rather than buying travel sized products simply hold onto those tiny jars and bottles and transfer your products into them prior to flying.
-Also the small bottles and jars can be used to store small batches of your product mix experiments.
+Also, the small bottles and jars can be used to store small batches of your product mix experiments.

 Donate, Swap or Sell